flux-framework/flux-core/doc/man1/flux-cron.rst

 .. option:: -o, --options=LIST

-      The *--options* option allows a comma separated list of extra options to be passed to the flux-cron service.
+      The :option:`--options` option allows a comma separated list of extra options to be passed to the flux-cron service.
 See EXTRA OPTIONS below.

 .. option:: -E, --preserve-env

-      The *--preserve-env* option allows the current environment to be exported and used for the command being executed as part of the cron job.
+      The :option:`--preserve-env` option allows the current environment to be exported and used for the command being executed as part of the cron job.
       Normally, the broker environment is used.

 .. option:: -d, --working-dir=DIR

-      The *--working-dir* option allows the working directory to be set for the command being executed as part of the cron job.
+      The :option:`--working-dir` option allows the working directory to be set for the command being executed as part of the cron job.
 Normally, the working directory of the broker is used.

 **event** [OPTIONS] *topic* *command*
    Create a cron entry to execute *command* after every event matching *topic*.